 Garage Floor Mats

 Garage floor mats are your best option if you need something as fast and easy to install as a carpet.
-You simply roll them out across the area you want to cover, then secure the edges with tape or weights.
+Simply roll them out across the area you want to cover, then secure the edges with tape or weights.

 They’re perfect to put underneath cars or other heavy machinery in the garage.
 This forces fluid leaks to collect on the mat, making cleaning easy.

-If you live somewhere that gets a lot of rain or snow, mats can get slippery when ice or snow melts off your car in the garage.
+If you live somewhere with heavy rain or snow, mats can get slippery when ice or snow melts off your car in the garage.

 Always dry them out quickly to avoid water pooling and damaging anything around the mat.

-While garage floor mats are easier to clean than carpets, chemical spills and tire marks will still damage them during normal garage use.
-For tougher spills, remove the mat from the garage and clean it with a spray hose and industrial cleaner.
+While garage floor mats are easier to clean than carpets, chemical spills and tire marks will still damage them during everyday garage use.
+Remove the mat from the garage and clean it with a spray hose and industrial cleaner for tougher spills.

 Interlocking Floor Tiles